Tom Freund: Career

 Following the release of North American Long Weekend, Freund alternated between recording and touring behind his own discs, playing upright bass, electric bass guitar, and mandolin with the likes of British pub-rock great Graham Parker and rising groove-soul sensation Brett Dennen.
 During this time, Freund became a favorite of NPR's Weekend Edition and performed live on Morning Becomes Eclectic in 2000.

 In 2007, Freund released Hug Trees, a children's record, "born out of a father finding himself composing songs for and with his daughter."
 The album consists of 11 tracks and featured collaborations with Abra Moore, Brett Dennen and Victoria Williams.
 The record also contains an eco-friendly motif and encourages kids to go outside and enjoy nature.
 Freund found influence for the funky "Freezedance" in the work of James Brown.
 In regards to the album, Freund said, "I've been writing and making music for a long time.
 Becoming a father just added a beautiful new layer to the whole experience for me.
 On Hug Trees, my daughter Delilah is my co-producer, my audience, my muse.
 We created these songs together over the last couple of years.
 It was very natural to just go ahead and make a record."

 A summer tour with Ben Harper helped rekindle the old friends' collaborative spirits, which led to Harper getting involved as producer of Collapsible Plans, Freund's fifth full-length album.
 The album, released in 2008, also featured piano and vocal contributions from Jackson Browne on two tracks.
 In regards to the record, Freund has commented, "I wanted to make a record for a long time that really felt like 'a time and a place,' the way records used to be made."
 The song "Collapsible Plans (Sugar)" was performed live on Last Call With Carson Daly in January 2009.

 In 2011, Tom released The Edge of Venice via Surf Road Records.
-The album was produced by John Alagia (who had previously work with the likes of John Mayer, Jason Mraz, and Dave Matthews Band) and featured nine new songs.
+The album was produced by John Alagia (who had previously worked with the likes of John Mayer, Jason Mraz, and Dave Matthews Band) and featured nine new songs.
 The Edge of Venice was released in the wake of Freund's Fit To Screen EP, whose songs were featured on NBC's Parenthood.
 In 2012, Freund appeared in Judd Apatow's film, This Is 40.

 Two Moons, Tom's seventh studio record, was released in June 2014.
 In producing and co-engineering the album, Freund drew upon folk, rock, jazz and other roots sources for an urbane Americana sound.
 The 11 track album includes collaborations with Ben Harper and Serena Ryder.The record was successfully funded through a PledgeMusic campaign.
 Although admitting to having some trepidations about going the crowd-sourcing route, Freund wound up a believer.
 "I'm very endeared by the Pledge experience," he confesses.
 "It showed me that people wanted to engage in it.
 That was moving for me and got me excited."